Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 ## Rare bugs

 1. Very rarely on new boot the top drag-down menu doesn't work.
 Fixed by locking phone.
+Also lower drag-down menu usually bugs when turning phone to landscape mode and having the menu up, lock phone or close the menu in portrait mode.

 # Feature Questions/Requests